-This definition comes from the Social Work Policy Institute
+This definition comes from the Social Work Policy Institute: Evidence-Based Practice.

 Scholarly Periodicals publish articles that are useful for serious scholastic research; often, instructors will insist that students use only scholastic periodicals for their research work.

-Scholarly periodicals are also referred to as Academic Journals or Academic Newspapers, Journals, or Refereed Journals.
-"Refereed" means that not only is the journal edited, but that every article included in the journal is reviewed by authorities in the subject field of the journal, to decide whether or not the article should be published.
+Scholarly periodicals are also referred to as Academic Journals or Peer-Reviewed or Refereed Journals.
+"Peer Reviewed" and "Refereed" mean that not only is the journal edited, but that every article included in the journal is reviewed by authorities in the subject field of the journal, to decide whether or not the article should be published.

 Some criteria of a scholarly journal or other scholarly periodical is: